PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/deepseek-local-setup/content.md

 ## Conclusion

 In about 2 hours I was able to start my private and limitless ChatGPT-like AI agent 😲.
-Pretty impressive and quite scary considering current OpenAI and NVIDIA values.
+Pretty impressive and quite scary considering current OpenAI and NVIDIA valuations.